Office of Academic Affairs

 - An issue related to intellectual diversity and academic freedom, or

 - Any other concerns that may hinder the students academic or co-curricular performance and well being.

-The role of the Coordinator of Student Rights and Responsibilities at the University of Missouri-St. Louis is to provide an opportunity for students to express complaints or concerns about instructors or offices on campus.
-The Coordinator of Student Rights and Responsibilities maintains a record of all complaints and reports annually to the Provost detailing the number of complaints, the nature of the complaints, the number resolved, and the resolutions.
+The role of this office at the University of Missouri-St. Louis is to provide an opportunity for students to express complaints or concerns about instructors or offices on campus.
+The office maintains a record of all complaints and reports annually to the Provost detailing the number of complaints, the nature of the complaints, the number resolved, and the resolutions.

-The Coordinator of Student Rights and Responsibilities will act as an advocate and work with the student to resolve the issue or complaint.
-There are many strategies the Student Advocate may use including:
+The office will work with the student to resolve the issue or complaint.
+There are many strategies to address student concerns:

 - Advising the student of his or her options,